Cryolite/kanachan/README.md

 ### No Human-crafted Features

 The inputs to models in this project, the features in other words, are almost devoid of processing based on human experience and intuition about Mahjong.
 All tiles are represented as mere tokens, which are indexes to the corresponding embeddings.
 The token representing the 1 Circle (一筒) tile is not directly associated with the number "1", nor it does indicate one of Circle tiles.
 The tokens that represent the 1 Circle tile in one's hand and ones that represent the 1 Circle tile in their discarded tiles (河) are not directly related at all.
 There is no feature that directly represents the relationship between the dora-indicating tile (ドラ表示牌) and the dora (ドラ) tile.
 There is no feature that represents the visible-to-player number of tiles of a certain type.
-While there are a total of 90 types of chows (chi, チー, 吃) in the standard rule of Mahjong Soul, each chi is represented by only one of completely independent 90 tokens... and so on.
+While there are a total of 90 types of chows (chi, チー, 吃) in the standard rule of Mahjong Soul, each chow is represented by only one of completely independent 90 tokens... and so on.

 The situation at a given time in a game is represented very simply as follows.
 Aspects of game situation that have nothing to do with the order in which the game is played, such as the game wind (chang, 場), the round number (ju, 局), the dora tiles, the hand tiles, etc., are represented as a set of above-mentioned tokens.
 The discarded tiles (打牌) and the meldings (fulu, 副露) played by each player are represented as a sequence of above-mentioned tokens representing the order in which they occur.
-The number of points, the number of deposits, and other numerically meaningful features are represented as numbers themselves.
+The number of points, the number of riichi deposits, and other numerically meaningful features are represented as numbers themselves.

 To be more specific, see [Annotation Specification](#annotation-specification) section.

 Some readers may be seriously wondering whether such feature design is really capable of proper learning.
 Don't worry.
 Even in the very early stages of learning, the behavior of the model trained with the above-mentioned feature design already shows that it has acquired basic concepts of Mahjong.
 It seems to acquire concepts including dora, the red tiles, the Dragon Tiles (箭牌), the game wind tile (圏風牌), the player's wind tile (門風牌), 断幺九, melding (鳴き) for fans (役) including 断幺九, 三色同順, 一気通貫, 混全帯么九, and 対々和, value of 混一色 and 清一色, merely formal ready hands (形式聴牌), getting out of the game, 現物 (gen-butsu, the concept that tiles discarded after a riichi is absolutely safe against that riichi), 筋 (suji, the concept that, for example, if 5s is discarded after a riichi, 2s and 8s are relatively safe against that riichi), Liuju Manguan (流し満貫)... and so on.

 However, it goes without saying that such an end-to-end feature design requires large data sets and highly expressive models to function properly.
 It is a fundamental trade-off in machine learning whether to use human wisdom to devise appropriate feature designs, or to prepare large datasets and highly expressive models and leave them to large-scale computational resources.
-This project chooses the latter, because the essence of the success of deep learning is the liberation from feature engineering, and because I have been engaged in machine learning since the early 2000s and had struggled with feature engineering in those days.
+This project chooses the latter, because the essence of the success of deep learning is the liberation from feature engineering, and because I have been engaged in machine learning since the early 2000s and struggled with feature engineering in those days.

 ### Step-by-step Curriculum Fine-tuning

-There are various objectives in Mahjong AIs, include imitation of human behavior, maximization of round delta of the score, higher final ranking, and maximization of delta of the grading point (段位戦ポイント).
+There are various objectives in Mahjong AIs, including imitation of human behavior, maximization of round delta of the score, higher final ranking, and maximization of delta of the grading point (段位戦ポイント).
 Since these objectives become more abstract and comprehensive in this order, the latter learning we move to, the more difficult it becomes to learn.

 The idea behind this project is to learn mappings from action selections to these objectives step by step, from the easiest to the hardest.
 This would be equivalent to [Curriculum Learning](https://dl.acm.org/doi/10.1145/1553374.1553380).
-Moreover, when a mapping for one objective has been learned and then start learning a mapping for one more harder objective, the *encoder part* of the model trained in the former step is reused in the training of the latter mapping, and only the *decoder part* of the model is replaced to tailor to the new harder objective.
+Moreover, when a mapping for one objective has been learned and then starting learning a mapping for one more harder objective, the *encoder part* of the model trained in the former step is reused in the training of the latter mapping, and only the *decoder part* of the model is replaced to tailor to the new harder objective.
 The information learned in the former step is stored in the encoder part and transferred to the latter step.
 By doing so, it is intended that universal knowledge about Mahjong that is independent of objectives will be retained in the encoder part.
 In this project, this idea is called *curriculum fine-tuning*.

 ## Components